Explore Our Garden Wildlife Blog

 Robins are one of the most well-loved birds in the British garden.
 But how much do you really know about our red-breasted friends?
 These iconic birds are not only beautiful but fascinating too.

-With robins across the UK in increasing danger due to harsh weather patterns and disappearing hedgerows, there are plenty of things you can do to help them in your own garden – and if you really want to be a friend to robins it helps to know as much about them as you can.
+With robins across the UK in increasing danger due to harsh weather patterns and disappearing hedgerows, there are plenty of things you can do to help them in your own garden – from knowing what to feed robins throughout the year to understanding their nesting habits.
 That’s where our useful all-you-need-to-know guide to robins comes in…

 How to identify a robin

 Robins are one of the easiest birds in Europe to identify – and not just because they’re such a popular image on Christmas cards.
 They are not the only red-breasted birds in the UK (others include bullfinches and linnets) but they are distinguishable because of their red faces.